oxfordni/python-for-everyone/README.md

 - [Blocky][blocky] is a way to program via a visual programming language and you can see the respective code behind it in various languages, including Python
+- [The Algorithms][the-algorithms]' goal is to work together to document and model beautiful, helpful and interesting algorithms using code.

 <!-- References -->